 The lithium-ion batteries used to power electric vehicles can pose unique safety hazards in a car accident.
 These include electrical fires, electric shocks, electrocutions and explosions.
-If you drive an electric vehicle in New Mexico, it is important to know how to navigate these potential injury risks after a car accident.
+If you drive an electric vehicle, it is important to know how to navigate these potential injury risks after a car accident in Albuquerque.

 Risks Associated With Electric Vehicles in Car Accidents